mscharhag/oleaster/oleaster-matcher/README.md

 Oleaster Matcher
 =====

-Oleaster Matcher is a small library that provides Jasmine-like [Matchers](https://github.com/pivotal/jasmine/wiki/Matchers) for JUnit.
-Oleaster Matcher can be used as a replacement (or extension) for standard JUnit assertions.
+Oleaster Matcher is a small library that provides [Jasmine-like Matchers](https://github.com/pivotal/jasmine/wiki/Matchers) for Java.
+Oleaster Matchers can be used as a replacement (or extension) for standard JUnit assertions.

 Expectations written with Oleaster Matchers look like this: